 Still, we don’t recommend quitting your prescribed diabetes therapy, but only supplement it with these natural ingredients.
 Besides improving your blood sugar reading, they could also help reduce the dose of your medications.

-This inexpensive, simple to use, and accessible ingredient is popular for its many therapeutic properties, one of which is controlling diabetes.
+This inexpensive, simple to use, and the accessible ingredient is popular for its many therapeutic properties, one of which is controlling diabetes.

 Apple cider vinegar is especially beneficial for reducing the glycemic load of some foods.
 For example, your blood glucose levels rise after eating sugars and carbs.
-If this happens too often, it can cause many health complications dramatic cravings and fatigue, eventually leading to type 2 diabetes.
+If this happens too often, it can cause many health complications dramatic cravings, and fatigue, eventually leading to type 2 diabetes.

 Luckily, this vinegar reduces or lessens that blood sugar response.
 For instance, drinking some water mixed with a little apple cider vinegar before eating some sugary food will lower its impact on your blood sugar levels.